Skip Navigation

 1 Includes equivalency credentials, such as the GED.

 NOTE: To estimate the margin of error, the standard error is scaled based on the desired level of confidence in the estimate.
 Throughout the Condition of Education, margins of error are produced based on a 95 percent level of confidence.
 Margin of error is calculated as 1.96*standard error.
 Data are based on sample surveys of the noninstitutionalized population, which excludes persons living in institutions (e.g., prisons or nursing facilities) and military barracks.
 Full-time, year-round workers are those who worked 35 or more hours per week for 50 or more weeks per year.
-For additional information about the impact of the coronavirus pandemic on the Current Population Survey Annual Social and Economic Supplement data collection, please see https://www2.census.gov/programs-surveys/cps/techdocs/cpsmar22.pdf.
+For information about the impact of the coronavirus pandemic on the Current Population Survey Annual Social and Economic Supplement data collection, please see https://www2.census.gov/programs-surveys/cps/techdocs/cpsmar23.pdf.
+Figures are plotted based on unrounded data.

-For 25- to 34-year-olds who worked full time, year round, higher educational attainment was associated with higher median earnings.
-This pattern was consistent for each year from 2010 through 2021 (in constant 2021 dollars).3 For example, in 2021,
+For 25- to 34-year-olds who worked full time, year round, those who had higher educational attainment also had higher median earnings in 2022.
+In general, this pattern was consistent for each year from 2012 through 2022 (in constant 2022 dollars).5 For example, in 2022,

 Hover, click, and tap to see more for all figures on this page.